tommasomoretti/nameless-analytics-server-side-client-tag/README.md

 ---

 # Server-side client tag
-The Nameless Analytics Server-side client tag is a highly customizable GTM custom template designed to claim and enhance requests from the [Nameless Analytics Client-side tracker tag](https://github.com/tommasomoretti/nameless-analytics-client-side-tracker-tag/).
+The Nameless Analytics Server-side client tag is a highly customizable GTM custom template designed to claim and enhance requests from [Nameless Analytics Client-side tracker tag](https://github.com/tommasomoretti/nameless-analytics-client-side-tracker-tag/) and [Nameless Analytics Streaming protocol](https://github.com/tommasomoretti/nameless-analytics-streaming-protocol/).

 For an overview of how Nameless Analytics works [start from here](https://github.com/tommasomoretti/nameless-analytics/).